cryptocj/Dapp-Engineer-Training-Week2/README.md

 the path is `contracts/ChequeBank.sol`

 This one is a little bit complex but interesting,
-I added a lot of test cases should split into shore files for simplicity, I think I still need time to discuss about the requirements and check if the test case is enough.
+I added a lot of test cases which should be split into short files by method for simplicity, I think I still need more time to discuss about the requirements and check if the test case is enough.
+But I would like to spent the time on the final project, so I choose to submit now :D.